comphilip/koreader-wiki/tips-and-tricks/Change-defaults.md

 | `DCREREADER_CONFIG_MARGIN_SIZES` | `defaults.lua` | `5` - `50` | page margins {left, top, right, bottom} in pixels | EPUB/FB2 |
 | `DSHOWHIDDENFILES = false` | `defaults.lua` | `false` or `true` | showing hidden files (name begins with a ".") | FileManager |

-Note that configuration changes to the `koreader/defaults.lua` file will be overridden by nightly releases / OTA updates automatically without notification.
-To make configuration changes persist between updates,you need to move your changes into `koreader/defaults.persistent.lua`.
+Note that configuration changes to the `koreader/defaults.lua` file will be overridden by nightly releases/OTA updates automatically without notification.
+To make configuration changes persist between updates, you need to move your changes into `koreader/defaults.persistent.lua`.

+Alternatively, you can lookup or modify these settings from within KOReader, via the Tools > More tools > Advanced settings menu (top menu, in the File Manager).
+The modifications will be properly (i.e., in `defaults.persistent.lua`) stored on exit.

 # Advanced

-A few settings, not (yet) available in menus, can be manually added to `settings.reader.lua`.
+A (very) few settings, not (yet) available in menus, can be manually added to `settings.reader.lua`.
 They are documented at https://github.com/koreader/koreader/issues/2589#issuecomment-323927682